Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 Setup** episode, and save them in the corresponding folders you’ve just created.

-In jupyter notebook, go ahead and save the path to each directory in a variable like this:
+In Jupyter Notebook, go ahead and save the path to each directory in a variable like this: